AlCastilloBa/roadcoin_level_editor/README.md

 # Current status

 Currently under development.
-Can load and show maps, pan and zoom operational, but editing is still not possible.
+The application can load and show maps, the panning and zooming is operational.
+Items can be selected and modified.
+However, practical editing is not possible yet.